lunarengineer-bot/lunar-engineering-managed-knowledge-base/README.md

 This provides basic API to:

-* Create and maintain a local repository with a specific branch
+* Create and maintain a local repository with a specific named branch.
-* Link that to a remote repository..
+* Link that to a remote repository.
-* Authenticate with a git server using either password or key based authentication.
+* Modify the authentication method.
 * Sync the local to the remote; if this process is unable to reconcile the upstream and the local data the local data is discarded and replaced with the upstream.

+## Why Would You Do This?
+What Purpose Is There?

+Come have a long conversation with me where I ramble about heirarchical models and storing trajectories, about how git is the perfect vehicle for this data, and about how intertwined data and code versioning enables amazing patterns.

+Recording the state of an experiment at regular intervals (or tracking the work of a lazy scientist) has the benefit of formally sharing the work.

 ## Development